wisdomtl/Kotlin-Animation-DSL/README.md

 simplify Android animation code by redefining API, use just one third of code to create animation compare to origin Android API

-if we want to do an animation like the following: scale textView and translate button at the same time, then stretch imageView. using Android origin API, the code will like this:
+If we want to do an animation like the following: scale textView and translate button at the same time, then stretch imageView.

+Using Android origin API, the code will like this:
 ```
 PropertyValuesHolder scaleX = PropertyValuesHolder.ofFloat("scaleX", 1.0f, 1.3f);
 PropertyValuesHolder scaleY = PropertyValuesHolder.ofFloat("scaleY", 1.0f, 1.3f);